wesjrock/sinatra-app/README.md

 # Sinatra-Ruby Application

-Make a ruby application with sinatra and make tests for it
+Make a ruby/sinatra application with 3 routes and its respective tests using rspec.

-# Required
+# Pre-requisites
 1. Install Ruby (version 3.1.0) and Ruby Gems
 ```
 https://rvm.io